chingu-voyages/voyage-project-tier2-restaurantsim/README.md

     - [ ] Develop a single-page application (SPA) that simulates a restaurant menu and ordering system.

 -   Menu Fetching and Display
-    - [ ] Fetch menu data from the provided JSON file.
+    - [ ] Fetch menu data from the Menus API to retrieve restaurant data.
-    - [ ] Display the fetched menu items in respective categories on the page.
-    - [ ] Ensure the menu includes images, names and prices for each item.
+    - [ ] Ensure the menu includes images, food names, prices, restaurant names and country for each item.
+    - [ ] Implement search functionality to easily find menu items from specific restaurant.
+    - [ ] Implement filter functionality to display menu items by category.

 -   Order Management

     - [ ] Implement functionality to add menu items to an order.